lfe/lfe/doc/src/lfe_guide.7.md

   Return the value associated with the key in the map.

 * ``(map-set map key val ... )`` -
   Set the keys in the map to values.
+This form can be used to update the values of existing keys and to add new keys.

 * ``(map-update map key val ... )`` -
   Update the keys in the map to values.
-Note that this form requires all the keys to exist.
+Note that this form requires all the keys to already exist in the map.

 * ``(map-remove map key ... )`` -
   Remove the keys in the map.

-N.B.
-This syntax for processing maps has stabilized but may change in the future!

 There are also alternate short forms ``msiz``, ``mref``, ``mset``, ``mupd`` and ``mrem`` based on the Maclisp array reference forms.
 They